grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   [startup_records_per_fetch: <int> | default = 2500]

   # The number of concurrent fetch requests that the ingester makes when reading
   # data continuously from Kafka after startup.
-0 to disable.
+Is disabled unless
+  # ingest-storage.kafka.startup-fetch-concurrency is greater than 0.
+It must be
+  # greater than 0.
   # CLI flag: -ingest-storage.kafka.ongoing-fetch-concurrency
   [ongoing_fetch_concurrency: <int> | default = 0]